keitaroemotion/omi/README.md

 $ omi token create
 ```

-This command copis the result token such as
+This command copies the result token such as

 ```
 token=[token_id]